googleson78/kernel-configs/README.md

-just a repo to keep kernel configs of the past and present
+just a repo to keep kernel configs of past and present